Decorative Arts and Sculpture Conservation

 Senior Mountmaker

 BJ Farrar specializes in the application of 3-D scanning to seismic mountmaking.
 He has presented on various mountmaking topics often, including for the Advances in the Protection of Museum Collections from Earthquake Damage symposium series, the Western Association of Art Conservators annual conference, and the International Mountmaking Forum (of which he is a co-founder).
-BJ was a mountmaker in the Antiquities Conservation department from 2002–2015 and was a senior preparator in the Preparations Department from 1997–2002.
+Now a member of the Department of Decorative Arts and Sculpture Conservation, BJ was a mountmaker in the Department of Antiquities Conservation from 2002–2015 and was a senior preparator in the Preparations Department from 1997–2002.
 Prior to the Getty, he worked at the Seattle Art Museum from 1989–1997 as a mountmaker/preparator.

 Arlen Heginbotham